radawson/Shekyl-gui/installers/windows/README.md

 # Monero GUI Wallet Windows Installer #

-Copyright (c) 2014-2017, The Monero Project
+Copyright (c) 2014-2018, The Monero Project, ClockworX

 ## Introduction ##

-This is a *Inno Setup* script `Monero.iss` plus some related files that allows you to build a standalone Windows installer (.exe) for the GUI wallet that comes with the Helium Hydra release of Monero.
+This is a *Inno Setup* script `shekyl.iss` plus some related files that allows you to build a standalone Windows installer (.exe) for the GUI wallet that comes with the Auspicous Apple release of Shekyl.

 This turns the GUI wallet into a more or less standard Windows program, by default installed into a subdirectory of `C:\Program Files`, a